Pipes of War

 ‘What did he look like?’ asked HyJean.

-‘He was a bit dazed, but I think he’s alright,’ Flush said as he munched on his cereal.
+‘He was a bit dazed when I left him, but I think he’s alright,’ Flush said as he munched on his cereal.

-‘Not Suds!
+‘Not Mick!
 The monster man,’ the captain groaned.

-‘You put a photo of the creature on your Instagram?!’ asked the captain.
+‘You put a photo of a creature from the underground reservoir on your social media account?!’ asked the captain.

 ‘Of course not,’ said Flush, with a slight pause before adding.
-‘I put it on the squad’s Instagram.’
+‘I put it on the squad’s account.’

 ‘Anyway,’ continued Flush, ‘our followers chose the name Limescale as their favourite, so I think we should start calling him that.’